Hugh Dowding: Inter-war years

 Dowding also brought modern aircraft into service during the pre-war period, including the eight gun Spitfire and Hurricane.
 He is also credited with having fought the Air Ministry so that fighters were equipped with bullet-proof wind shields.
+At a meeting with the Air Ministry when told that bullet-proof windows were too expensive, Dowding replied: "If Chicago gangsters can have bulletproof glass in their cars I can't see any reason why my pilots cannot have the same".
+Dowding was a quiet, reserved man, but was greatly admired by those who served under him.
 He was promoted to air chief marshal on 1 January 1937 and appointed a Knight Grand Cross of the Royal Victorian Order on 23 January 1937.

 Second World War

 Battle of Britain

 At the time of his retirement in June 1939, Dowding was asked to stay on until March 1940 because of the tense international situation.
 He was again permitted to continue serving through the Battle of Britain, first until July and finally until November 1940.
 In 1940, Dowding, nicknamed "Stuffy" by his men for his alleged lack of humour, proved unwilling to sacrifice aircraft and pilots in the attempt to aid Allied troops during the Battle of France.
 He, along with his immediate superior Sir Cyril Newall, then Chief of the Air Staff, resisted repeated requests from Winston Churchill to weaken the home defence by sending precious squadrons to France.
-When the Allied resistance in France collapsed, he worked closely with Air Vice-Marshal Keith Park, the commander of 11 Fighter Group, in organising cover for the evacuation of the British Expeditionary Force at Dunkirk.

-Through the summer and autumn of 1940 in the Battle of Britain, Dowding's Fighter Command resisted the attacks of the Luftwaffe.
-Beyond the critical importance of the overall system of integrated air defence which he had developed for Fighter Command, his major contribution was to marshal resources behind the scenes (including replacement aircraft and air crew) and to maintain a significant fighter reserve, while leaving his subordinate commanders' hands largely free to run the battle in detail.